Surgery Managers and Team Leaders

 GMC Number 7088439

 MA (cantab) MBBS AICSM DFSRH MRCGP Suzanne studied pre-clinical medicine at Cambridge University and then studied clinical medicine at Imperial College London, completing her training in 2010.
 She spent her first two years as a Doctor working in the North West then moved back to London to complete her GP vocational training at King’s College Hospital, finishing in August 2015.
 Whilst completing her GP vocational training she completed a diploma in sexual and reproductive health, completed a postgraduate course in Diabetes and became a forensic medical examiner for cases of sexual assault.
-She joined the practice in August 2015.
+She joined the practice in August 2015 and is now a Clinical Lead for the PPG.
 Her husband is a clinical oncology consultant in Nottingham, they have two children together.

 Dr Louise Glasgow

 BA BM BCh Oxon MRCGP DRCOG DFSRH MRCPCH.
 Louise qualified in Oxford in 1997 and initially trained in Paediatrics in Nottingham before moving into General Practice.
 She has a special interest in paediatrics, child health and dermatology.
 She moved from a partnership in north Nottingham to come to Keyworth in July 2011.
+Louise is also one of our Clinical Child & Adult Safeguarding Leads.
 She is married with 3 teenage boys and a dog.

 Dr Gurvinder Sahota

+MB ChB 2009 University of Birmingham.
 Gurvinder joined the practice in August 2015 after having completed his General Practice speciality training in Nottingham.
 He qualified from the University of Birmingham in 2009 and initially trained in surgery before moving into General Practice.
 He currently works between Keyworth and the University of Nottingham Medical School, where he is a Clinical Assistant Professor.
 He has a keen interest in undergraduate teaching, research and medical ethics.
+Dr Sahota is our Clinical Caldicott Lead, Information Governance Lead & INR Star Lead.

 Salaried General Practitioners